 This recipe was our #3 most popular in 2020.
 Check out the other four most unlocked recipes for the year: Rao's Homemade Marinara Sauce (#1), Olive Garden Lasagna Classico (#2), Pei Wei Better Orange Chicken (#4), Chipotle Mexican Grill Carnitas (#5).

-It's not served every day at Carrabba's Italian Grill, but when this amazing soup is on the menu consider yourself lucky and snag a bowl.
+It's not served every day at Carrabba's Italian Grill, but when this amazing soup is on the menu, consider yourself lucky and snag a bowl.
 It's chock-full of lentils and other good bits of vegetables and herbs, plus there are big chunks of spicy Italian sausage in every bite.
-Best of all, Carrabba's sausage and lentil soup recipe is a cinch to clone.
-Most of the work here is just chopping stuff up, including a small ham steak which you can find where the bacon is sold in your market.
+Best of all, you can use my Carrabba's spicy sausage and lentil soup recipe below to easily make it at home.
+Most of the work here is just chopping stuff up, including a small ham steak, which you can find where the bacon is sold in your market.
 If you can't find a ham steak, you can slice up some deli ham.
 Get everything in a pot and let it simmer.
-In 1 hour you'll have enough hot, chunky soup for at least a dozen cup-size servings.
-Also enjoy our Carrabba's chicken marsala recipe.
+In 1 hour, you'll have enough hot, chunky soup for at least a dozen cup-size servings.

 Source: Top Secret Recipes Unlocked by Todd Wilbur.